Explore Sri Lanka's Pearl Paradise

 Galle

-Activities: Wander through Galle Fort's colonial streets, visit the Galle Lighthouse, and relax at Unawatuna Beach.
+Activities: Wander through Galle Fort's colonial streets, visit the lighthouse, and relax at Unawatuna Beach.

-Accommodation: Boutique hotels and villas within the fort, beachside resorts in Unawatuna.
+Accommodation: Boutique hotels within the fort, beachside resorts.

 Ella

-Activities: Hike up Little Adam's Peak, visit the iconic Nine Arches Bridge, and explore the lush tea plantations.
+Activities: Hike Little Adam's Peak, visit Nine Arches Bridge, and explore lush tea plantations.

 Specialties: String hoppers, jackfruit curry.